 At Streamlabs, we pride ourselves on being a leading all-in-one live streaming software that helps content creators go live and grow their audience.
 But that’s not all.

 We also provide a comprehensive set of tools and features to help live streamers build their brand as a business.
-Our products include our live streaming software Streamlabs OBS, a logo maker, live stream alerts, tipping, sponsorship opportunities, merch stores, stream overlays, and more.
+Our products include our live streaming software Streamlabs Desktop, a logo maker, live stream alerts, tipping, sponsorship opportunities, merch stores, stream overlays, and more.

 Founded on the belief that we want to help creators make a living do what they love, Streamlabs provides a robust suite of features to help creators better engage with their fans, grow audiences, and improve monetization.
 Building on this mission, Streamlabs is expanding its product with 1) Melon, our browser-based streaming studio, 2) Willow, an all-in-one bio link tool, 3) Oslo, a video review and collaboration tool.
 And 4) Crossclip, the easiest way to convert Twitch clips to videos for TikTok, Instagram Reels, and YouTube Shorts.